Semiconductor: Early history of semiconductors

 The history of the understanding of semiconductors begins with experiments on the electrical properties of materials.
 The properties of the time-temperature coefficient of resistance, rectification, and light-sensitivity were observed starting in the early 19th century.

-Thomas Johann Seebeck was the first to notice an effect due to semiconductors, in 1821.
+Thomas Johann Seebeck was the first to notice that semiconductors exhibit special feature such that experiment concerning an Seebeck effect emerged with much stronger result when applying semiconductors, in 1821.
 In 1833, Michael Faraday reported that the resistance of specimens of silver sulfide decreases when they are heated.
 This is contrary to the behavior of metallic substances such as copper.
 In 1839, Alexandre Edmond Becquerel reported observation of a voltage between a solid and a liquid electrolyte, when struck by light, the photovoltaic effect.
 In 1873, Willoughby Smith observed that selenium resistors exhibit decreasing resistance when light falls on them.
-In 1874, Karl Ferdinand Braun observed conduction and rectification in metallic sulfides, although this effect had been discovered much earlier by Peter Munck af Rosenschold (sv) writing for the Annalen der Physik und Chemie in 1835, and Arthur Schuster found that a copper oxide layer on wires has rectification properties that ceases, when the wires are cleaned.
+In 1874, Karl Ferdinand Braun observed conduction and rectification in metallic sulfides, although this effect had been discovered earlier by Peter Munck af Rosenschöld (sv) writing for the Annalen der Physik und Chemie in 1835; Rosenschöld's findings were ignored.
+Simon Sze stated that Braun's research was the earliest systematic study of semiconductor devices.
+Also in 1874, Arthur Schuster found that a copper oxide layer on wires had rectification properties that ceased when the wires are cleaned.
 William Grylls Adams and Richard Evans Day observed the photovoltaic effect in selenium in 1876.

 A unified explanation of these phenomena required a theory of solid-state physics, which developed greatly in the first half of the 20th century.
 In 1878 Edwin Herbert Hall demonstrated the deflection of flowing charge carriers by an applied magnetic field, the Hall effect.
 The discovery of the electron by J.J.
 Thomson in 1897 prompted theories of electron-based conduction in solids.
 Karl Baedeker, by observing a Hall effect with the reverse sign to that in metals, theorized that copper iodide had positive charge carriers.
 Johan Koenigsberger classified solid materials like metals, insulators, and "variable conductors" in 1914 although his student Josef Weiss already introduced the term Halbleiter (a semiconductor in modern meaning) in his Ph.D. thesis in 1910.
 Felix Bloch published a theory of the movement of electrons through atomic lattices in 1928.
-In 1930, B. Gudden stated that conductivity in semiconductors was due to minor concentrations of impurities.
+In 1930, Bernhard Gudden stated that conductivity in semiconductors was due to minor concentrations of impurities.
 By 1931, the band theory of conduction had been established by Alan Herries Wilson and the concept of band gaps had been developed.
 Walter H. Schottky and Nevill Francis Mott developed models of the potential barrier and of the characteristics of a metal–semiconductor junction.
 By 1938, Boris Davydov had developed a theory of the copper-oxide rectifier, identifying the effect of the p–n junction and the importance of minority carriers and surface states.